SAP-archive/teched2020-CX260/exercises/ex2/README.md

 ## Summary

 You've now generated an angular module, component and selector and added it to the standard Spartacus UI.
 You can already see the UI of Spartacus being effected by this change, but we will ad the actual selection logic in the next exercise.

+💡 If you haven't done already, it's a good time again to commit your changes.

+---

 Continue to part- [Exercise 3 - Implement selection service](../ex3/README.md)